Matching Drivers to Riders: A Two-stage Robust Approach: Numerical Experiments

-We also evaluate Algorithm \ref{alg:2scenarios} on out-of-sample data.
-In particular, we consider the solution (first stage drivers $D_1$) returned by Algorithm \ref{alg:2scenarios} and use $D\setminus D_1$ to satisfy the realized scenario $S^*$.
-We call this case \textit{Out-of-Sample}.
-The idea is to use $S_1$ and $S_2$ as a prediction for $S^*$. $Alg(S^*)$ denotes the total cost of our solution on the realized scenario $S^*$. $Gr(S^*)$ denotes the total cost of the greedy solution that myopically solves the first stage and uses the remaining drivers to match $S^*$.
+We also evaluate Algorithm~\ref{alg:2scenarios} on out-of-sample data.
+In particular, we take the first-stage decision $D_1$ returned by Algorithm~\ref{alg:2scenarios} and use the remaining drivers $D \setminus D_1$ to serve a realized second-stage scenario $S^*$.
+We refer to this setting as the \textit{out-of-sample} case, where $S_1$ and $S_2$ serve as predictions of $S^*$.
+Let $Alg(S^*)$ denote the total cost of our algorithm evaluated on the realized scenario $S^*$, comprising the average first-stage matching cost and the second-stage minimum bottleneck cost.
+Similarly, let $Gr(S^*)$ denote the total cost of the greedy solution evaluated on $S^*$.
+Both are computed using the same cost metric as in the TSRMB objective.
+Additionally, we define $OPT^{S_1, S_2}(S^*)$ as the cost incurred by the optimal TSRMB solution for scenarios $S_1$ and $S_2$, evaluated on $S^*$.
+This is obtained by first solving TSRMB optimally on $S_1$ and $S_2$ (via the IP formulation) to obtain a first-stage decision $D_1$, and then using $D \setminus D_1$ to match $S^*$.
 Finally, $OPT(S^*)$ denotes the cost of the optimal solution that knows offline the scenario $S^*$, i.e., $OPT(S^*)$ is the cost of TSRMB problem with a single scenario $S^*$ which we compute using Algorithm \ref{alg:singlescenario}.
-We compare the out-of-sample performance of Greedy and Algorithm \ref{alg:2scenarios} by computing the ratios $Gr(S^*)/OPT(S^*)$ and $Alg(S^*)/OPT(S^*)$.
+All evaluation metrics reported in Table~\ref{table:outofsample} are based on the TSRMB cost function, i.e., the sum of the average first-stage matching cost and the worst-case second-stage bottleneck cost.
+We compare the out-of-sample performance of Algorithm~\ref{alg:2scenarios}, the greedy algorithm, and the optimal two-scenario solution using the ratios $Alg(S^*)/OPT(S^*)$, $Gr(S^)/OPT(S^*)$, and $OPT^{S_1, S_2}(S^*)/OPT(S^*)$.
 The in-sample and out-of-sample performances for different times on 09/17 are presented in Table \ref{table:outofsample}.
 The columns ``1st Stage'' and ``2nd Stage'' denote the time range of the first and second stage respectively.

-Furthermore, in Table \ref{table:matchingcomparison}, we compare the second stage cost (bottleneck cost) of Greedy and of our solution on the out-of-sample scenario $S^*$.
-In particular, we report the ratio $Gr_2(S^*)/Alg_2(S^*)$, where $Gr_2(S^*)$ is the second stage cost if we use Greedy and the second stage scenario is $S^*$ and $Alg_2(S^*)$ is our second stage cost for scenario $S^*$ after we have used the solution returned by Algorithm \ref{alg:2scenarios}.
-We also compute the ratio between the total weight of the greedy solution on $S^*$, and the total weight of the solution given by our algorithm when evaluated on $S^*$.
-This ratio is presented in the column ``Total Matching Ratio''.